Pseudo-Anosov maps with small stretch factors on punctured surfaces: Background

 \subsection{Jacobsthal function}

 \\ Let $n$ be a natural number.
-Every sequence of $n$ consecutive integers contains an element $a$ with $\gcd (a,n)=1$.
+Every sequence of $n$ consecutive integers contains an element $a$ with $\gcd (a,n)=1$, where $\gcd$ stands for the greatest common divisor.
 Jacobsthal asked the following question \cite{jacobsthal1961sequenzen}: given $n$, what is the smallest integer $j(n)$ such that any sequence of $j(n)$ consecutive integers contains an element relatively prime to $n$?
-Obviously $j(n) \leq n$.
+Therefore $j(n) \leq n$ by the later comment.
 Jacobsthal conjectured that

-The best known upper bound is due to Iwaniec who proved that \cite{iwaniec1978problem}
+The best known upper bound is due to Iwaniec \cite{iwaniec1978problem} who proved that